-Each half term, teachers use their knowledge of their children's learning needs and interests to choose an enquiry-based question from which to plan their work.
+Each term, teachers use their knowledge of their children's learning needs and interests to choose an enquiry-based question from which to plan their work.
 The children then take control of the enquiry through their further questions.
-This is guided by curriculum objectives that need to be met and the Bridge Schools skills progression ladders.
+This is guided by the national curriculum objectives that need to be met and the Bridge Schools skills progression ladders.

 Pupil’s self-assessment through referring to the learning journey adds another dimension to the learning.
 They are asked the enquiry question before the topic begins and again at the end to show the extent of their understanding and learning.